kotgakapainor/inferno-starter/README.md

 ## What is `inject` and `@observer` ?

 The `@inject` decorator injects stores into your components.
 Now you have access to all the methods to manipulate and read the `state`
-The `@observer` decorator keeps your components up to date with any changes in your stores.
+The `@observer` decorator keeps your components up to date with any changes in your state/stores.

 *Note: `@observer` should be the innermost decorator when used with other decorators or higher-order-components* (https://mobx.js.org/refguide/observer-component.html)